 Some four claw engagement rings are versatile, supporting more than one diamond shape.
 Four claw engagement rings with rounded claws lend themselves very well to accommodate round, cushion and princess cut diamonds.

-5. Easier to clean
+5. Simple settings can be easier to clean

 Without the complication of more claws, there is less metal surrounding the diamond in which dirt and grime can be caught up.

-Symmetry is an important aspect of engagement ring choice.
+is an important aspect of engagement ring choice.
 The balance of four equally spaced claws lends to the overall symmetry of the ring.
 Symmetry is carried through most designs from the perfect faceting of the diamond, through to the layout and design of the finished ring.
 They eye favours balance and symmetry, which are aesthetically pleasing.
 Four claw settings remain popular for their simple beauty and basic symmetry.

-7. It’s all about the diamond
+7. Uncluttered settings reveal the diamond

 It’s all about the diamond, not the setting.
 Whilst many people focus on the setting, most of the value of a ring is spent on the diamond.
 Four claw engagement ring designs allow the wearer and observer to focus on the diamond with less attention drawn to the surrounding setting.